 Purchase accounting software.
 You should consider purchasing accounting software, such as Xero.
 Varies depending on product.
 Purchase time recording software.
 You should purchase time recording software, such as Harvest.
 Varies depending on product.
 Purchase professional indemnity insurance.
 You should purchase professional indemnity insurance.
 The NZBA Insurance Plan offers NZBA Members exclusive access to competitive rates for indemnity cover and risk management.
 The Insurance Plan is administered by Marsh Limited.
 Guidance notes and premiums can be obtained from Marsh.
+Please note that New Zealand Bar Association Ngā Ahorangi Motuhake o te Ture receives a commission on policies that are bound by Marsh.
+The Bar Association does not provide financial advice or recommend products.
+It is the responsibility of the individual insured to satisfy themselves as to the content of the policy on offer, the terms and conditions, and the premium applicable to them.
 Depends on extent of cover taken.
 Stationery.
 Consider buying business cards (or an electronic one containing your contact details that you can tap on phones to transfer your details), stationery and electronic templates.
 Don't forget to produce invoice and statement templates.
 Check with your Chambers whether they have existing templates or suppliers.
 Approximately \$300-\$500.
 Software and IT.
 Use Microsoft 365 for Word, PowerPoint, Excel, etc Set up electronic file storage: DropBox, GoogleDrive, etc. Get a subscription to a service that enables the transfer of very large electronic files e.g. Hightail.
 Use 2 factor identification on all subscriptions.
 Encrypt client files.
 It is essential to take data security issues seriously.
 Decide whether you will use a Dictaphone or Voice-Recognition software to input text.
 Engage or at least investigate an IT consultant.
 Things go wrong and it is good to have someone to go to quickly if required.

 Legal wear.
 You will need a barrister's gown and you may wish to buy a bar jacket and tabs and collars.
 Barrister's gown - \$900.
 Office furniture.
 You might need to purchase office furniture.
 To begin with consider the minimum requirements.
 As a starting point, you might like to buy a desk, computer and chair.
 Varies.
 Online research tools.
 Consider the online research tools that you may need.
 It is suggested you sign up to the LexisNexis barrister package offered to NZBA members.
 Depending on the areas you practice in you may also wish to consider Thomson Reuters' offering.
 Depends on research tools taken.
 Accountant costs.
 Ask people in Chambers who they use as their accountants.
 Preferably use one with experience of a barrister's practice.
 Approximately \$3,500 pa.
 Income protection insurance.
 You should consider obtaining income protection insurance.
 Depends on medical history and age.
 Consider whether you wish to be able to take direct instructions from the public.
 If so, apply to the NZLS to be able to take direct instructions.
 Note that you will only be able to do this after completion of either the barrister Module of the Stepping Up course or undertaking the Online CPD course entitled The New Intervention Rule - What You Must Know.
 Included in Stepping Up or \$70 to do the Online CPD course.